-NorthWest Arkansas Community College supports the concept of life-long learning to meet the retraining, upgrading and personal enrichment needs of students.
+NorthWest Arkansas Community College supports the concept of lifelong learning to meet the retraining, upgrading and personal enrichment needs of students.
 Credit for prior learning provides a means of recognizing alternative educational or experience-based learning that has been attained outside of the traditional college setting.
 Credit for prior learning may include learning acquired through employment, military training, advanced high school courses, and training sponsored by associations, business, government, and industry.
 Credit for prior learning is not awarded for experience but for college- level learning which entails knowledge, skills, and competencies that students have obtained as a result of their prior learning experiences.

-For the most current information, refer to NWACC Credit for Prior Learning Policy (3016).
+For institutional policy, refer to NWACC Credit for Prior Learning Policy (3016).